£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Advice to travellers

-• Travel itself does not increase the risk of acquiring pneumococcal infection, however optimal health care facilities may be limited during travel should disease occur.
+• Travel itself does not increase the risk of acquiring pneumococcal infection, however, optimal health care facilities may be limited during travel should the disease occur.

-• Increasing resistance to antibiotics underlines the importance of vaccination.
+• Increasing resistance to antibiotics underlines the importance of pneumonia vaccination.

 All children should receive pneumococcal vaccines as per the routine British immunisation schedule.

-The following high-risk groups should also be vaccinated as per the routine British immunisation schedule:
+The following high-risk groups should also be given the pneumonia vaccination as per the routine British immunisation schedule:

 • from 65 years old